The 2019 Fresh Fruit Festival MainStage

 Monday 7/15 8:30 pm; Wednesday 7/17 6 pm; Friday 7/19 8:30 pm; Saturday 7/20 2:00 pm (80′) World Premiere

-One young man’s ricochet journey of survival takes us through brain injury, sexual assualt, and the struggle to protect a relationship from both.
+One young man’s ricochet journey of survival takes us through brain injury, sexual assault, and the struggle to protect a relationship from both.
 A celebration of sexuality and an exploration of trauma and control.
 From the creator of Fruitie Award-winning shows (Mary) Todd and …Where You Eat.
+Online Interview with author: LISTEN

 by Luis Herrera